-So then why, 12 years later, were me and my oldest daughter, standing in a convenience store, on an Indian reservation, in the middle of December, waiting in a long line of people who were all there for the same reason?
-To get a carton of lucky strike cigarettes for half the price.
-It was for my son, of course-Isn’t everything?
-He was in his first rehab- out of state.
+So why then, 12 years later, were my oldest daughter and I, standing in a convenience store, on an Indian reservation, in the middle of December, waiting in a long line of people who were all there for the same reason?
+To get a carton of Lucky Strike cigarettes for half the price.
+It was for my son, of course-isn’t everything?
+He was in his first rehab-out of state.
 Remember, life with an addict has you doing things you never thought you would.
 Your standards drop bigtime as you celebrate small victories that are unexplainable to regular people with regular problems that don’t involve substance use.
 As it was, we were actually thrilled to have found these cigarettes for him because we had searched online on how to send some directly to him.
 Apparently that’s not an option, it’s illegal or something.
-So that kids can’t buy them..
+So that kids can’t buy them online.

 My son finished that rehab for a total of 72 days clean.
 Almost a miracle in the world of addicts.
 But as naively “first-timers to rehab” we were, we were shocked when it didn’t “cure” him.
 Our healthy brains could not wrap around this non-linear course of addiction and recovery.
 With any other mistake or unfortunate event such as a fire or earthquake, you process the shock, clean up the damage, and rebuild.
 What we didn’t know then, is that fire and and inanimate objects don’t have ingrained trauma or other mental health issues that continually fight against the rebuilding.
 Habits are engrained in humans to create safety and order.
 In the ADD, addicted brain it is no different.
 The path of least resistance, even after a break, and a few good counseling sessions, is to go right back into the fire.
 That evil, disintegrating , rabid fast burning fire that has shattered so many people and families’ lives.
 Do you run into it to save them?
 Or stand there in utter horror, hoping and praying that they walk out with most of their faculties intact…..